 Electrical fuel pump-

-Electrical fuel pump
+Electrical fuel pump |

-This diagram shows the S.U. electric fuel pump.
+This diagram shows S.U. electric fuel pump.
 It also consists of a diaphragm, but it is operated electrically.
 By turning on the ignition switch, the solenoid winding generates magnetic flux, which pulls the armature; and the diaphragm moves up.
-The upward movement of the diaphragm creates suction, and the fuel is drawn into the chamber through the inlet valve.
-But as soon as the armature moves up, it disconnects the electric supply, the magnetic flux dies and the armature falls, causing the diaphragm to move to create pressure in the pump chamber.
+The upwards movement of the diaphragm creates suction, and the fuel is drawn into the chamber through the inlet valve.
+But as soon as the armature moves up, it disconnects the electric supply, the magnetic flux dies and the armature falls down, causing the diaphragm to move to create pressure in the pump chamber.
 This causes the outlet valve to open and the inlet valve to close.
 The fuel goes out to the carburetor.
 The downward movement of the armature again sets the electric supply to the solenoid, and the same process is repeated, the pump continues to operate until the ignition switch is turned off.

 Conclusion-